Peru (South America)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

 - Typhoid: spread mainly through consumption of contaminated food and drink.
 Risk is higher where access to adequate sanitation and safe water is limited.

 - Yellow Fever: spread by the bite of an infected, day-biting mosquito.
 The disease is mainly found in rural areas of affected countries but outbreaks in urban areas do occur.
 Vaccination is usually recommended for all those who travel into risk areas.
 (View yellow fever risk areas here), and areas where there is an outbreak ongoing (check the 'news' section for outbreaks).
 In addition, certain countries may want to see proof of vaccination on an official yellow fever vaccination certificate - check above under Immunisations.

 Malaria is a serious and sometimes fatal disease transmitted by mosquitoes.You cannot be vaccinated against malaria.

 Malaria precautionsMalaria Map

 - Malaria risk is present throughout the year in rural areas below 2000m.
-Risk is highest in the department of Loreto in the Amazon.
-In eastern Junin and western Ayacucho, below 2000m, risk is not high enough to warrant chemoprophylaxis for most travellers, however, it may be considered for certain groups who may be at higher risk (see below under Low risk with additional advice).
-Risk is low in all other areas including Lima and at altitude (including the Inca Trail, Cuzco, Machu Picchu and Lake Titicaca).
+Risk is highest in the regions of Loreto in the Amazon and Satipo Province (eastern Junin Region).
+In Amazonas region and western Ayacucho, below 2000m, risk is not high enough to warrant antimalarial tablets for most travellers, however, it may be considered for certain groups who may be at higher risk (see below under Low risk with additional advice).
+Risk is low in all other areas including Lima and at altitude (including the Inca Trail, Cuzco city, Machu Picchu and Lake Titicaca).